Coordinator: Elizabeth Tuters

 Seminar Leaders: Elizabeth Tuters, Lindsay Barton

-Elizabeth Tuters, MSW, RSW, FIPA, Child/Adult Psychoanalyst in Private Practice.
-Team Leader, Infant Program, Hincks-Dellcrest Children’s Centre/Institute; Officer, Board of Directors; Canadian Association of Psychoanalytic Child Therapists.
-Faculty, TPS&I.
+Elizabeth Tuters, MSW, RSW, Dip.
+TCPP, FIPA, Child/Adult Psychoanalyst in Private Practice.
+Former Team Leader, Infant Program, Sick Kids Community Mental Health Clinic (formerly the Hincks-Dellcrest Centre), Officer, Board of Directors; Canadian Association of Psychoanalytic Child Therapists, Faculty/Supervisor CICAPP, Faculty TPS&I.

 For more information about and for registration in the tps&i Extension Programs, Scientific Meetings, Training Programs, Study and Supervision groups and Special Presentations, please visit our website: torontopsychoanalysis.com or email firstname.lastname@example.org